What Specific Areas Must a Hazardous Waste Permit Address?

-RCRA requires TSDFs to monitor the ground water beneath their facilities to ensure it is not contaminating this valuable resource.
+RCRA requires TSDFs to monitor the ground water beneath their facilities to ensure they are not contaminating this valuable resource.
 The regulations require the installation of groundwater monitoring wells and the establishment of a groundwater sampling regimen.
-See Ground Water Monitoring Requirements for Hazardous Waste Treatment, Storage, and Disposal Facilities.
+Refer to Ground Water Monitoring Requirements for Hazardous Waste Treatment, Storage, and Disposal Facilities.

 EPA established the land disposal restrictions (LDR) program to further protect groundwater from hazardous waste contamination.
-The LDR standards require all hazardous waste to be treated prior to being placed on the land for final disposal.
+The LDR standards require all hazardous waste to be treated prior to being land disposed.

 - Read through the Information Bulletin (pdf): Ensuring and Determining Compliance with Land Disposal Restrictions (LDRs) Through RCRA Permits, Waste Analysis Plans and Inspection Sampling Practices